Announcing the winners – Conversationalists

 BLOG · BY TTF FLEGT COMMUNICATIONS EXECUTIVE LUCY BEDRY · 9th September

-We proudly announce the winners of Conversations about Climate Change, which will be exhibited at the Building Centre in London throughout November.
+We proudly announce the winners of Conversations about Climate Change, our timber design exhibition in collaboration with the Building Centre.

 Following an incredibly tough judging session on the 2nd September, we are extremely proud to announce the winners of Conversations about Climate Change.